 The Communications staff has grown over the years to meet the call demand for emergency and non-emergency calls for service.

-Saratoga County's 911 Center is staffed 24/7 with 32 personnel committed to answering the needs of county residents, residents that populate 814 square miles.
+Saratoga County's 911 Center is staffed 24/7 with 36 personnel committed to answering the needs of county residents and visitors.
+The residents and visitors populate 814 square miles.

 In 2016, Sheriff Michael Zurlo, at the approval of the County Board of Supervisors, appointed Administrative Sergeant Steve Gordon to the position of Director of Communications.